dgaydukov/cert-ocpjp11/files/java11/ocpjp11.md

 }
 ```

+Return type promotion - same rules applied for return types:
+* for numeric return type:
+  * numeric - you can return smaller type: for `long` return type you can return `int/short/char/byte`
+  * wrapper - you can return smaller type: for `long` return type you can return `Integer/Short/Character/Byte`
+* for wrapper return type:
+  * numeric - only same value: for `Integer` return type you can return only `int`
+  * wrapper - only same value: for `Integer` return type you can return only `Integer`

 The key here is that `final` is the reference to memory, not the value itself, so rules with constants don't apply here.
 ```java
 final Short s1 = 1;